weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

   * cluster create `mccp`
 * cluster reporting, aka mccp v1, TBD as it might move into the core

+### CLI structure
+The CLI today is structured as noun-verb.
+Meaning, the first word after `wego` is the object or noun that the action will be performed on.
+For example, `wego gitops install` and `wego app add`.
 ### Requirements
 1. The core CLI will support flux and profiles
 1. The user has a single manual download for the core CLI